 Tips for taking pictures?

 Disney’s PhotoPass is a photography system that allows park guests to pose for pictures with the entire family.
-A network of Disney photographers is spread throughout the parks ready and willing to take photos of your magical vacation.
+A network of Disney photographers is spread throughout the parks ready to take photos of your magical vacation.
 Photographers are set up to take pictures in the most popular photo spots and with characters too.
 Have them take your photo then scan your Magic Band.
 You’ll be able to view all of your photos (including your ride photos) in the My Disney Experience app.
 You can pay a one time price to be able to download all of your photos (it’s called Memory Maker and it’s $169 if you purchase more than 3 days in advance of your trip, $199 once you arrive) or you can purchase them individually.
 Even if you are not interested in purchasing the PhotoPass package, the photographers are always more than willing to take pictures of your family using your own camera or phone.

 What should I pack?

 Aside from the normal vacation packing essentials, a trip to Walt Disney World may require some extras.
-Here are a few things I always like to bring with me: chargers and battery packs (you will burn through your battery so fast in the park), aloe, sunscreen, bandaids, hand sanitizer, backpack, water bottle, comfy shoes, gum (they don’t sell it on Disney property) (I get cold in the AC after being out in the heat all day), sunnies, ponchos (they’ll be way cheaper at home), autograph books and pens (they sell a couple styles at the park, but you may prefer an unlined notebook).
+Here are a few things I always like to bring with me: chargers and battery packs (you will burn through your battery so fast in the park), aloe, sunscreen, bandaids, hand sanitizer, backpack, water bottle, comfy shoes, gum (they don’t sell it on Disney property), a lightweight sweater (I get cold in the AC after being out in the heat all day), sunnies, ponchos (they’ll be way cheaper at home), autograph books and pens (they sell a couple styles at the park, but you may prefer an unlined notebook).

 Any other tips?